 The Museum relies on many committed individuals who volunteer their time and talents to help us keep our programs and operations running smoothly.
 Some are the first you see when visiting the Museum and others are hard at work behind the scenes helping the Museum staff with various tasks.
 We are always looking for new, enthusiastic volunteers who are interested in getting more deeply involved with the Museum by giving their time.
 Take a look below at our volunteer needs and see if something is of interest to you.
 We hope to welcome you soon as a volunteer to the Museum!

-To sign up as a volunteer, please contact Monique Davis, Director of Membership and Visitor Services (firstname.lastname@example.org), and she will send additional information based on your needs and interests.
+To sign up as a volunteer, please contact Christina McField, Philanthropy and Membership Manager (firstname.lastname@example.org), and she will send additional information based on your needs and interests.
 Feel free to call at 601-960-1515, if you have any additional questions.